-This is the team that DiMercurio works with first-hand, and is primarily made up of writers, editors, designers, video producers, and social media experts.
+This team works first-hand with DiMercurio, and is primarily made up of writers, editors, designers, video producers, and social media experts.
 The team is responsible for supporting the story pipeline behind Redshift’s editorial calendar, as well as story execution and amplification.

-An interesting aspect of the editorial ecosystem within Redshift is their use of freelance writers and journalists instead of agencies.
-When screening for the right writer for a content piece, the team looks out for writers with a strong editorial background.
-This often includes having written for major publications such as Wired or the Huffington Post.
-While Autodesk primarily serves the construction or manufacturing industries, not all writers are required to have extensive knowledge in these subjects.
+An exciting aspect of the editorial ecosystem within Redshift is their use of freelance writers and journalists instead of agencies.
+When screening for the right writer for a content piece, the team looks out for writers with a strong editorial background, for example, contributions to major publications such as Wired or The Huffington Post is a plus.
+While Autodesk primarily serves the construction or manufacturing industries, not all writers are required to have extensive knowledge of these subjects.
 The key to Redshift’s content is accessibility to a broader audience and not jargon-heavy industry information.
-What matters most to the Redshift team is their ability to tell stories that appeal to broad audiences.
+What matters most to the Redshift team is their ability to tell stories that appeal to broader audiences.

 In saying this, there is still a select group of writers that have written for industry journals and publications like Architect magazine, Construction Dive and BuiltWorlds.
 These writers offer not just their wealth of experience but also access to thought leaders in their field.
 On finding good writers for Redshift, DiMercurio says: “We have an existing working relationship with great writers, and this stable helps us attract other good writers want to work with the same calibre of peers.”